gornostal/resume/_includes/resume.md

 **January 2010 - July 2012 / Senior Software Engineer** @ [Perspective (Web Studio)](http://perspective.net.ua)

-I made more than a dozen of web sites of different complexity using PHP (ZendFramework, Magento, MODx), HTML/CSS, MongoDB, MySQL.
+I made more than a dozen web sites of different complexity using PHP (ZendFramework, Magento, MODx), HTML/CSS, MongoDB, MySQL.

 ---

 **March 2008 - September 2009 / Web developer** @ [Unisystem, Ltd](http://unisystem.ua/en.html)

 Unisystem is a manufacturer of payment terminals, cash registers, thermal printers, POS terminals.
-I was responsible for support and improvement of payment system "Interplat", which was writing in PHP.
+I was responsible for support and improvement of payment system "Interplat", which was written in PHP.

 ## Education